 The goal of different does not mean forgetting critical lessons of the past during the transformation process.
-You have learned through a series of changes, and you must bring those experiences forward.
-You forgive the past but do not forget it.
+You have learned through a series of changes, and you must bring those experiences forward – including to forgive but never forget the past.

 Throughout the transformation process, there is a constant assessment of present and future with intermediate milestones to gauge progress and success.

 The result of the transformation is something or someone that is completely different from the present.
 You (organization, leader, team or individual) became something entirely different and redefined based on your assessment of the future and your objectives of redefining the future.

 What you do and how you do it is entirely different from today.

 Based on the diagram above, your business transformation led you from a person to a dog.

 Is a dog better than a person (well, there is much debate around that sometimes with dog lovers)?
 It does not matter.
 The comparison of whether the future is ‘better’ than the present is an organizational change comparison.

 The comparison of whether the future is entirely different from the present is a transformation comparison.